Sharding functions

 The hash function is used by default when configuring sharded tables in pgdog.toml:

-All queries referencing the user_id column will be automatically sent the matching shard(s) and data in those tables will be split between all shards evenly.
+All queries referencing the user_id column will be automatically sent to the matching shard(s) and data in those tables will be split between all data nodes evenly.
+See below for a list of supported data types.
+Each can be specified as follows:

 List

-The list function distributes data between shards according to a value-to-shard mapping.
-It's useful when you want to control where the data lands exactly in your sharded cluster.
-The most common use case for this is multitenancy.
+The list sharding function distributes data between shards according to a value <-> shard mapping.
+It's useful for low-cardinality sharding keys, like country codes or region names, or when you want to control how your data is distributed between the data nodes.
+The most common use case for this is multitenant systems.

-To enable this sharding function on a table or column, add the value mappings to pgdog.toml, for example:
+To enable this sharding function on a table or column, you need to specify additional value <-> shard mappings in pgdog.toml, for example:

 [[sharded_mappings]]